omega-gg/BML/README.md

 Internet.

-It's often a good practice to prefix BML with an explicit letter that defines the expected scenario when parsing and running its data.
+It's often a good practice to prefix BML with an explicit letter that defines the expected scenario when parsing and running its content.
 That's useful for defining a constrained scope and being efficient at a given task, it's also easier to guess what it might do without extracting the content itself.